-The last diagnostic category includes those patients with pruritus who have normal bile acids and liver functions but have been started on ursodiol empirically by another provider.
-These women no longer have severe symptoms and have normal bile acids.
-Generally, one should wait to have the diagnosis confirmed before starting ursodiol.
+The last diagnostic category includes those patients with pruritus who have normal bile acids and liver functions, but have been started on ursodiol empirically by another provider.
+These women no longer have severe symptoms, and have normal bile acids.
+Generally one should wait to have the diagnosis confirmed before starting ursodiol.
 (Ursodiol will lower serum bile acids and then make it impossible to establish the diagnosis.)
 In this case the final diagnosis will need to be a clinical decision of the individual provider dependent on assessment of severity of the symptoms.
 Discussion with MFM for a "second opinion" is always welcome.

 Lastly, it is not entirely clear from the literature which total bile acid level to plan the patient's delivery on, e. g., the maximum TBA or the most recent TBA just before delivery (a.k.a. 'proximate' TBA).
-After reviewing dozens of articles, the majority of the papers do not explicitly state which level they use (Maximum TBA vs proximate TBA) Of the papers which do mention which TBA they use - the maximum level is the most frequently mentioned (12, 16, 24, 25, 26).
-Ironicelly, when some the papers that use the maximum level or a mentioned.
+After reviewing dozens of articles, the majority of the papers do not explicitly state which level they use (Maximum TBA vs proximate TBA)

+Of the papers which do mention which TBA they use - the maximum level is the most frequently mentioned.
 (12, 16, 24, 25, 26) Ironically when some the papers that use the maximum level as a cut-off do mention their patient's proximate TBA, the proximate level was almost identical to the maximum level.
 This suggests their patients did not actually take their ursodiol, which should have significantly decreased the TBA.